 What Not to Miss in Bangladesh

 What is also known as the Pink Palace was built between 1859 and 1872.
 Built on the banks of the Buriganga River, the palace was the official residence of the Nawab of Dhaka.
 The magnificent two-storied palace is a prominent example of Indo-Saracenic Revival architecture.

 Divided into two parts; the eastern side with the dome called Rangmahal and the western side called Andarmahal.
 Engulfed by the two parts there are drawing rooms, card rooms, a dining room, guest rooms and many more.
 The palace suffered from mismanagement and fell into disrepair when the successors of the Nawabs couldn’t afford to maintain it.

 The government of Bangladesh acquired Ahsan Manzil and its surroundings in 1985 and an extensive restoration process began.
 Restoration works primarily aimed at conserving the original artefacts, architecture and environment of the palace and the area around it.
 Following the completion of restoration works in 1992, a museum was later established inside the palace.

 2. Curzon Hall – Dhaka:

-Named after the Viceroy of India who laid the foundation stone of the building in 1904, the Curzon Hall currently is home to Faculty of Sciences at the University of Dhaka.
-It was between the halls of this building that the students of the Dhaka University voiced their opposition of the choice of only English and Urdu to be the official languages of addressing the Constituent Assembly of Pakistan.
+Named after the Viceroy of India who laid the foundation stone of the building in 1904, the Curzon Hall currently is home to the Faculty of Sciences at the University of Dhaka.
+It was between the halls of this building that the students of the Dhaka University voiced their opposition to the choice of only English and Urdu to be the official languages for addressing the Constituent Assembly of Pakistan.

 3. Lalbagh Fort – Dhaka: